 Also, without this terrible conflict, it is likely that World War II, the rise of the Nazi’s and Adolph Hitler, would also have likely not occurred.
 Could there have been something worse?
 Of course, but that is for a different podcast.
 What happened, happened.
 What we can only hope for is that the lesson of these two events is never forgotten.

-World War I will pit itself in the next round against the winner of development of the Guttenberg Press versus the Industrial Revolution.
+World War I will pit itself in the next round against the winner of development of the Printing Press versus the Industrial Revolution.